ocdladefense/sfdx-field-editing/README.md

-# SFDX Project Template
+# SFDX Field Editing Widgets
-Now that you’ve created a Salesforce DX project, what’s next?
+Helpder pages and classes to facilitate file uploads and rich text editing within the Salesforce platform.

-## Configure Your Salesforce DX Project
+## General info
 The `sfdx-project.json` file contains useful configuration information for your project.
 See [Salesforce DX Project Configuration](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_ws_config.htm) in the _Salesforce DX Developer Guide_ for details about this file.

 ### Configure this repo: